tamnguyenvan/screenvivid/README.md

 ---

 Thank you for choosing ScreenVivid for your screen recording needs!
+If you find our software helpful, please consider donating to support its development and help us add more amazing features! 💖